-- Reading and approval of the Minutes of the Annual Meeting of the Stockholders held on May 13, 2021 1. - Presentation of annual report and approval of the financial statements for the preceding year 2. - 3.
-Election of Board of Directors - 4.
-Appointment of External Auditor - Ratification of the acts of the Board of Directors and its committees, officers and management 5.
+- 1. Reading and approval of the Minutes of the Annual Meeting of the Stockholders held on May 13, 2021 - 2.
+Presentation of annual report and approval of the financial statements for the preceding year - 3.
+Amendment of Article II of the Corporation's Articles of Incorporation (Primary Purpose) - 4.
+Election of Board of Directors - 5.
+Appointment of External Auditor - 6.
+Ratification of the acts of the Board of Directors and its committees, officers and management